OpenVoiceOS/ovos-docker/docs/getting-started/docker/debug.md

 ## Specific contaienr logs

-To access the logs of a specific container, run the following command:
+Access the logs of a specific container.

 === "Docker"